 Each of the individuals above has a different story, but the one thing that they all had in common was that they wanted to connect with others and they cared about how they made others feel.

-How do you make someone light up when they see you?
-How do you connect with people determined not to like you, it makes the human connection that much greater.
+When you make someone light up when they see you or when you connect with people determined not to like you, it makes the human connection that much greater.